Strumenta/Starlasu/docs/docs/transformation-framework.md

 ---
 id: transformation-framework
-title: Transformation Framework
+title: Transformation APIs
-sidebar_label: Transformation Framework
+sidebar_label: Transformation APIs
 ---

-# Transformation Framework
+# Transformation APIs

 The Transformation Framework in Starlasu provides tools and patterns for transforming ASTs from one form to another.